-PLCK G147.3-16.6 is a massive cluster at z = 0.645, discovered at a signal-to-noise ratio (S/N) = 4.41 in the nominal 15.5 month Planck mission.
+PLCK G147.3-16.6 is a massive cluster at z=0.645, discovered at a signal to noise ratio S/N=4.41 in the nominal 15.5-month Planck mission.
 X-ray follow-up observations in the Planck XMM-Newton validation program (Planck Collaboration IV 2013) reveal an extended, double core morphology, while optical observations with Gemini show no cD galaxy dominating the cluster field.
-More recently, 610 MHz observations with the Giant Metrewave Radio Telescope (GMRT) found that PLCK G147.3-16.6 hosts a 0.9 Mpc radio halo (van Weeren et al. 2014), placing it among the highest redshift radio halos known.
-The (re-)acceleration processes that create radio halos are thought to occur predominantly in mergers during and after the first core passage (Feretti et al. 2012; Brunetti & Jones 2014), although at least one relaxed, cool-core cluster is known to host a radio halo (Bonafede et al. 2014).
-The disturbed X-ray
+More recently, 610 MHz observations with the Giant Metrewave Radio Telescope (GMRT) found that PLCK G147.3-16.6 hosts a 0.9 Mpc radio halo (van

-&lt;sup>9 This work is based on observations carried out with the 30 m IRAM Telescope.
-IRAM is supported by INSU/CNRS (France), MPG (Germany), and IGN (Spain).
+1 This work is based on observations carried out with the 30-meter IRAM Telescope.
+IRAM is supported by INSU/CNRS (France), MPG (Germany) and IGN (Spain).